Uyouii/rule_engine/readme.md

 # Rule Engine By Go

-The rule engine implemented with go-yacc, which supports the input of variable parameters, parsing the calculation string and calculating the result.
+The rule engine is implemented with go-yacc, which supports the input of variable parameters, parsing the calculation string and calculating the result.

 ## Install